MicrosoftDocs/quantum-docs-pr/articles/install-guide/python.md

 > [!NOTE]
 > All `.qs` files under the current working folder need to correctly compile
-> before they can be used from Python
+> before any of the operations can be used from Python.

 To call the `HelloQ` Q# operation from Python, first import the `qsharp` module: